• ROENFR

 Art.
 66 – The Technical Secretariat provides technical and logistical support to the Plenary of the Economic and Social Council, the Executive Bureau, the president of CES, and the specialized committees through the Secretary General, the directorates, and specialized services.

 Art.
-67 – The Technical Secretariat prepares and ensures the administrative and technical conditions for the preparation of draft opinions, draft resolutions of the Plenary and Executive Bureau, and decisions issued by the president of CES, drafts the opinions, resolutions of the Plenary and Executive Bureau, as well as the decisions of the president.
+67 – The Technical Secretariat prepares and ensures the administrative and technical conditions for the preparation of draft opinions, draft resolutions of the Plenary and Executive Bureau, and decisions issued by the president of CES, drafts opinions, resolutions of the Plenary and Executive Bureau, as well as decisions of the president.

 Art.
 69 – (1) The Secretary General and the directors of the specialized directorates, by the 15th of the current month, will make an analysis regarding: